by Gregory Price.

-I couldn’t help wonder though if I had missed some newsletter that announced the retirement of indentation.
+But because of the unanimity of their indentation behaviour, I couldn’t help wonder though if I had missed some newsletter that announced the retirement of indentation.
 How could something so big have passed me by?

 I also work as an EFL professor in Japan teaching writing courses to non-native university students, and the textbooks I use teach indentation as a basic rule of paragraph writing.
-These textbooks are from U.S publishing companies though, so I settled on it being a cultural issue.
+These textbooks are from U.S publishing companies, so I settled on it being a cultural issue.

-However, then I noticed that our class instructor, who is certainly no slouch, was also writing her instructions, notes and feedback without using indentation … and she is American.
+However, then I noticed that our class instructor, who is certainly no slouch, was also writing her instructions, notes, and feedback into our online forum without using indentation … and she is American.

 So, she and the others, including myself, had to adapt to the parameters by changing how we were writing.

-Now, if the writing in our class website were the only time we didn’t see any indentation, that’d be one thing, but when we submit our manuscripts, we do it in the form of a Microsoft word file (.doc or .docx) and are not beholden to the format of the class website.
-Yet still, these were mostly appearing sans-indentation.
+Now, if the writing in our class website were the only time we didn’t see any indentation, that’d be one thing, but when we submit our manuscripts, we do it in the form of a Microsoft word file (.doc or .docx), which still very much supports the traditional use of indented paragraphs.

 I thought about this, and tried researching new trends in indentation on the Internet.
 Of course, the Internet is about as helpful with regard to providing concrete information about new breakthroughs for indentation as it is with giving me reasons I have had a sore throat for the past week.

 In the past, I have been accused of being a fuddy-duddy.
 New ways of doing things (such as people having face-to-face conversations with their cellphones in hand) sometimes rub me the wrong way, and I’m not shy about voicing my discontent.

 (The irony hasn’t escaped me that this very essay may likely not avoid appearing sans-indentation as soon as it is party to the programming whims of this particular website).

 Perhaps it is tricky to program indentation, or perhaps programmers don’t consider it important, or maybe on computer screens indenting brings about odd physiological responses in the eye mapping of text, who knows.

 I maintain that we should be vigilant and pick apart our language in order to deliberate whether we should maintain certain norms, or whether it’s time to let them fade into the obscurity of that which is now deemed inefficient.

 Staying the Course: Indentation or Bust